awillats/clinc/publish/aux/mv0_filt.md

 The impact of intervention on correlations can be summarized through the co-reachability $\text{CoReach}(i,j|S_k)$.
 A useful distillation of this mapping is to understand the sign of $\frac{dR_{ij}}{dS_k}$, that is whether increasing the variance of an intervention at node $k$ increases or decreases the correlation between nodes $i$ and $j$

-In a simulated network A→B [(fig. variance)](#fig-var) we demonstrate predicted and emprirical correlations between a pair of nodes as a function of intervention type, location, and variance.
+In a simulated network $A→B$ [(fig. variance)](#fig-var) we demonstrate predicted and emprirical correlations between a pair of nodes as a function of intervention type, location, and variance.
 A few features are present which provide a general intuition for the impact of intervention location in larger circuits: First, interventions
 "upstream" of a true connection [(lower left, fig. variance)](#fig-var) tend to increase the connection-related variance, and therefore strengthen the observed correlations.
 $$\text{Reach}(S_k→i) \neq 0 \\ \text{Reach}(i→j) \neq 0 \\ \frac{dR}{dS_k} > 0$$

-Second, interventions affecting only the downstream node [(lower right, fig. variance)](#fig-var) of a true connection introduce variance which is independent of the connection A→B, decreasing the observed correlation.
+Second, interventions affecting only the downstream node [(lower right, fig. variance)](#fig-var) of a true connection introduce variance which is independent of the connection $A→B$, decreasing the observed correlation.
 $$\text{Reach}(S_k → j) = 0 \\ \text{Reach}(S_k → j) \neq 0 \\ \frac{dR}{dS_k} < 0$$

 Third, interventions which reach both nodes will tend to increase the observed correlations [(upper left, fig. variance)](#fig-var), moreover this can be achieved even if no direct connection $i→j$ exists.